 Offering the neutral, earth-toned decor of a spa, this generously-sized rental is part of a modern, chic aparthotel and a calm oasis away from the busy traffic and tourists outside.
 Sleeping six people in two rooms, it will suit families or groups of pals.
 The trendy Campo Marzio neighbourhood attracts artists, writers and filmmakers to its louche pavement cafes and you’re within walking distance of many key sights including the Vatican.

-With lavish marble pillars, ornate ceilings and baroque arches, this three-suite apartment feels more like a palace than an Airbnb.
-The owner takes the experience to the next level, offering a maid service and a personal chef who enthusiastically prepares home-cooked meals and wine pairings for guests.
-Children are welcome, since parents are offered babysitter recommendations – allowing them to get some alone time near the Trevi Fountain.
-Breakfast is included and can be enjoyed by the whole family in the light of the fireplace and stained glass windows, or even better, on the private rooftop terrace.
+With lavish marble pillars, ornate ceilings and baroque arches, this three-suite apartment is palatial.
+There’s a maid service and chef, who will prepare home-cooked meals and wine pairings for guests.
+Children are welcome and parents are offered babysitter recommendations, allowing them to get some alone time.
+Breakfast is included and can be enjoyed by the fireplace and stained glass windows or on the rooftop terrace.

-While the surrounding Trastevere district is bustling with street artists and wine bars, this cosy home provides a delightful retreat from the city.
+This cosy home provides a delightful retreat from the bustling Trastevere district.
 Bookshelves feature prominently, inviting you to curl up by the wood fire and get lost in a story.
-The enormous space feels relaxed with wood beam ceilings, terracotta floors and arched doorways.
-The Valentino tiles in the kitchen are a lovely detail to enjoy while using the coffee maker, and the secluded terrace is an extra bonus if you fancy taking your coffee and book outside.
+The enormous space feels relaxed, with wood beam ceilings, terracotta floors and arched doorways.
+The Valentino tiles in the kitchen are a lovely detail to enjoy while using the coffee maker and there’s a secluded terrace if you fancy taking your coffee and book outside.